-First, be aware that not all balance transfers come with 0% interest on new purchases.
-Also, some cards that do offer 0% on purchases, have a different introductory period than for balance transfers.
-Check the fine print closely.
+Be aware that not all balance transfers come with 0% interest on new purchases.
+Be aware that there could be a different introductory period for balance transfers, even if there is 0% interest.

 Mistake 2: Failing to Clear the Balance by the End of the Promotional Period

-Before even applying for a balance transfer credit card, calculate the monthly payments you will have to make to clear the debt before your grace period ends.
+Before applying for a balance transfer card, calculate the monthly payments necessary to clear your debt before the grace period ends.

-And that’s if you don’t use the card at any time for new purchases.
+And that’s only if you don’t use the card at any time — not once — for new purchases.

 Mistake 3: Missing the Transfer Deadline